Market Sizing Framework: Top-Down vs Bottom-Up, With Worked Examples

-What is a Market Sizing Question?
+What Is a Market Sizing Question?

 Interviewers score you on structure, assumptions, math, and sanity-checking.
 A candidate within 50% of reality with a clean approach scores higher than one who guesses correctly without structure.